 The Shula vrata is considered to be amongst the eight maha vratam mentioned in the Hindu scriptures.
 This vrata is devoted to Lord Shiva and is performed to seek His blessings.
 The Shula vrata is kept during the Tamil month of Pushya, that is, the months of mid-December to mid-January according to the Gregorian calendar, on the new moon day.
 During this time the Sun resides in the Makara rashi, which is the Capricorn sign.
 Shula vrata is primarily observed in the southern states of India and devotees keep this maha vratam with full fervour and devotion.

-Shula Vrata 2019 is on February 04 Monday
+Shula Vrata 2019 was on February 04 Monday

 Rituals of the Shula Vrata:

 - On the day of Shula vrata, that is, the new moon day of the auspicious Thai month, the observer of this vrata should get up early.
 After finishing the day-to-day rituals, the observer should sit and pray to the form of Lord Shiva holding the ‘shula’ (the three headed spear).